karlasanc/karlasanc/README.md

 # Hi there, my name is **Karla**!

-Karla graduated from the University of Arizona Global Campus with a Bachelor of Science in Software Engineering in July 2023.
-She currently lives in Florida and enjoys various activities during her free time, such as kayaking, paddleboarding, cycling, running, watching movies, and sewing.
+I currently live in Florida.
+I graduated from the University of Arizona Global Campus with a Bachelor of Science in Software Engineering in July 2023.
+I've been working on building my online presence, so if you happen to catch an error, feel free to let me know!
+I've been in the IT for at least a decade, but strictly in the troublehsooting and user testing side.
+I look forward to merging my amazing customer service, meticulous problem solving, and newly acquired software development skills to building innovated technologies.

-🌱 Karla is striving to pursue a career in IT as a Software Developer.
-She has been maintaining her presence in the IT industry by working in technical support roles, where she has been assisting customers with their technology-related issues, as well as helping software developers and project managers to identify ways to enhance their processes.
-Her ultimate goal is to contribute to the advancement of technology by actively participating in the development process.
+🌱 When I'm not in front of the computer, I am typically watching a movie, working on my next cross-stitching project, or adventuring along the alligators in the Florida swamps on a kayak. (just kidding about the swamps lol)

-📫 Karla can be reached via email at karla.a.sanchez@outlook.com
+📫 I can be reached via email at karla.a.sanchez@outlook.com.
+If you want to know more about me, visit my new website! [karlasanchez.us](https://karlasanchez.us).

-⚡ Fun fact: As a high school senior, Karla created her first application in 2009.
-It was a static website based on HTML solely dedicated to Johnny Depp, his biography, pictures, and interesting facts.
+⚡ Fun fact: The first time I fell in love with the things technology could do was when my brother and I discovered Paint on our home computer in the early 2000s.
+We would fight over who got to use the computer next and all we would do was play on paint.
+We never did get good at it. :D